syash12/oracle-cloud-codecs-example/README.md

 # oracle-cloud-codecs-example
 This project will be used to play around with Oracle Cloud Infrastructure and video/audio codecs.
+The project will have a frontend that records audio using your microphone and then lets you play it back.
+It will also send the data to a backend through REST APIs which will then transcribe the audio to text and return the text to be displayed.

 ## Frontend
 The frontend is created using javascript/react and bootstrapped through `creact-react-app`.